vertskater/battleship/README.md

 # battleship

-Battleship Game, created with the Odin Project.
-This Project is to leran jest and unittests.
+Battleship Game.
+This Project is to learn jest and unittests.

 ## Building and running on localhost